bj600800/qPacking-esm/README.md

   - models: Contains the codes for ESM fine-tuning.
   - scripts: zero-shot prediction, train, test, and evaluation.
   - utils: Utility codes for reuse.

+## Notice
+- Checkpoint files are available in the zenodo.
+- Fine-tuning data are available in the zenodo.